delbusque/Restaurant/README.md

 ## Restaurant managing system

-#### - To run the project you have to download the whole project repository with backend and frontend folders.
+#### - To run the project you have to download the whole project repository.

 #### - You need installed Node.js and MongoDB on your machine##.